 Participation in this activity will assist GPs to:

-- implement a systematic approach to starting, reviewing and modifying treatment of patients with depression
+- review and optimise assessment processes used for selecting, starting, reviewing and modifying treatment for patients with depression

 - develop a management plan with the patient (and/or his or her carer) and discuss expectations of management